Want to Achieve any of the below Goals upto 80% faster?Trusted by 3 Crore+ Indians

 8 Mins

-In India, mutual funds can be broadly classified based on their structure, asset class, and investment objectives.
-Additionally, these mutual funds can be segmented further based on investors’ risk appetite.
-Let’s take a closer look at the various types of mutual funds.
+In India, mutual funds can be categorized based on structure, asset class, and investment objectives, also accounting for investors’ risk appetite.
+Here, we explore the varied types of mutual funds.

 Mutual Fund Types Based on Structure

-Mutual funds can be classified as open-ended, close-ended, or interval schemes depending on their maturity period.
-Let’s understand each type:
+Mutual funds are classified as open-ended, close-ended, or interval schemes based on their maturity period.
+Let's delve into each type:

 Open-ended Mutual Funds